Mathias157/balmorel-preprocessing/README.md

 ### Raw Data Processing
-Will create Balmorel data from raw data
+Will create Balmorel data from raw data.

 Scripts are not finished, and raw data not included in this repository